xinwenfu/GenCyber/DigitalForensics/README.md

 A sector is a curved section of a track and can contain 512 bits of data.
 Corresponding tracks on all plantar surfaces of a hard disk form a cylinder.
 A sector has a coordinate of (cylinder, head, sector).
+A cluster is one or more 1 or more contiguous sectors.
+An operating system allocates clusters of disk space to a file.
+Cluster is the minimum unit used by an OS to allocate disk space to files.

 Why can a magnetic hard drive store data?
 What is a bit on the hard disk?